rackerlabs/support-how-to/content/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2007-and-2010.md

 ### Where to go from here

-[Working with public folders through Outlook for Exchange 2007 and 2010](/how-to/working-with-public-folders-through-outlook-for-exchange-2007-and-2010)
+See [Working with public folders through Outlook for Exchange 2007 and 2010](/how-to/working-with-public-folders-through-outlook-for-exchange-2007-and-2010).